Music therapy program

 - Relieves stress and anxiety

-Studies show that music therapy is beneficial not only for dementia patients; it is helpful to all seniors.
+Studies show that music therapy is beneficial not only for dementia patients; it is helpful to all adults and seniors.
 Seniors often experience a decline in activity and social contact, causing them to withdraw and become more isolated.
-Music therapy helps reawaken them emotionally, drawing them out and helping to renew their zest for life.
+Music therapy can help reawaken them emotionally, draw them out and renew their zest for life.

 Hundreds of families from the Greater San Jose Area have benefited from our music therapy program.